 The worsening of diastolic function is one of the earliest abnormalities in heart function from inadequate potassium.
 It occurs before there is any abnormality in the systolic (when the heart contracts) function.
-This improvement in the diastolic function from potassium occurs even before blood pressure is lowered.
+This improvement in the diastolic function (when the heart relaxes) from potassium occurs even before blood pressure is lowered.

 Thus more and more blanks are being filled in on how an improved potassium sodium ratio improves heart function.
 The question is not whether a high ratio improves heart function.
 That has been well established.
 But it is how.
 It is the mechanisms the cell uses to bring about these improvements.
 Each study confirms the basic finding that a high potassium to sodium ratio in the diet helps the heart.

-Although Dr. Young wrote the editorial in consideration of the use of potassium supplements to improve the potassium level, the potassium level in the body is best improved with high potassium foods.
+Although Dr. Young wrote the editorial in consideration of the use of potassium supplements to improve the potassium level in the blood, the potassium level in the body is best improved with high potassium foods.

 Tables Of High Potassium Foods

-To find tables of high potassium foods, please look under the List of Posts.
-Look for posts that have “table” in their title.
+To find tables of high potassium foods, please look under the “Links to Food Potassium Tables” tab at the top of the page.

 1. Potassium depletion and diastolic dysfunction.
 Young DB.
 Hypertension.
 2006 Aug;48(2):201-2.
 Epub 2006 Jul 3.